Route 66 Times header image

 Clover Inn Cafe & Texaco

-Garrison Ave.& Northwood St.
+Garrison Ave & Northwood St.

+Turn SW on Garrison.
 This is a former truck stop, Texaco service station and Clover Inn Cafe.
 It's hard to see because of all the ... read more

 Cottage Style Building